PSR Sensor in Cylindrical Concrete Sample

 Sensor Embedded in Structures

 The sensor can also be embedded inside concrete structures for monitoring changes in chloride content and detection of aggressive ions in a timely manner to preserve and prolong service life.
+Pretrained AI/ML models will be fine-tuned on the collected data to provide a context-sensitive forecast of resiliency and service life for the specific structure where the IoT sensor is deployed.

 Features: